Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Polar-Code Construction based on Message Passing Graph

-The rationale for such choices of aggregation operators is the following.
-The mean-aggregation only keeps the information of an average direction of the neighboring nodes' embedding, and the result does not scale up with the degree of the central node.
-This is desired for the \ac{pccmp} graph in general because the size of in-neighborhood $\cN_{\mathrm{mt}}(u)$ of each message type varies from $1$ to $N$ in the graph, and keeping aggregated messages in a similar scale helps stabilizing the training process.
+The rationale for such choices of type-wise neighborhood aggregation operators is the following: the mean-aggregation only keeps the average direction the neighboring nodes' embedding, and the result does not scale with the central node's degree.
+This is desired for the \ac{pccmp} graph in general because the size of in-neighborhood $\cN_{\et}(u)$ of each edge type varies from $1$ to $N$ in the graph, and maintaining the aggregated-message scale helps stabilize the training process.
 The aggregated message from $v2c$ edges, however, may be more helpful to the node-selection process if the degree information is included.
-This is because check nodes connecting to more variable nodes are more susceptible to noise, and thus would expect higher priority in the frozen-node selection process.
+This is because check nodes connecting to more variable nodes are more susceptible to noise, and thus might best have higher priority in the frozen-node selection process. \item \underline{Type-wise update operation $\up_{\et}^{(i)}$}: The update operations take the format of one convolutional layer in the GraphSAGE algorithm \cite{hamilton2017inductive}: